PART 1 - Program Description

 STAR Fund Distribution

-1. were completed after STAR funding was approved by the Mayor and City Council;
+1. were started after STAR funding was approved by the Mayor and City Council;

 2. have been properly invoiced;